Cassava: Simple facts, Uses You Want To Know

 cassava

-Cassava is among the top six most important crop in the world.
+Cassava is among the top six most important crops in the world.

 it’s a perennial woody plant with edible roots.

-The botanical name is Manihot esculenta., from the Euphorbiaceae family.
+The botanical name is Manihot esculenta, and it is from the Euphorbiaceae family.

 Its roots provide a primary source of energy from food.

-Of all the staple crops, it is known as the one that produces the most carbohydrates.
+Of all the staple crops, it is known to produce the most carbohydrates.

 Its leaves are high in protein.

-The crop can thrive in harsh conditions unlike yam that needs more care and fertile soil to grow.
+Unlike yam, the crop can thrive in harsh conditions, which need more care and fertile soil to grow.

 Types